debezium/debezium-examples/tutorial/README.md

 ### Using MySQL and the Avro message format

-To use [Avro-style messages](http://debezium.io/docs/configuration/avro/) instead of JSON, follow the instructions for MySQL above, but use the _docker-compose-mysql-avro.yaml_ configuration file instead.
+To use [Avro-style messages](http://debezium.io/docs/configuration/avro/) instead of JSON, Avro can be configured one of two ways, in the Kafka Connect worker configuration or in the connector configuration.
+Using Avro in conjunction with the service registry allows for much more compact messages.

+#### Kafka Connect Worker configuration

+Configuring Avro at the Kafka Connect worker involves using the same steps above for MySQL but instead using the _docker-compose-mysql-avro-worker.yaml_ configuration file instead.
-This Compose file configures the Connect service to use the Avro (de-)serializers and starts one more service, the Confluent schema registry.
+The Compose file configures the Connect service to use the Avro (de-)serializers for the Connect instance and starts one more additional service, the Confluent schema registry.

-Using Avro on conjunction with the service registry allows for much more compact messages.
+#### Debezium Connector configuration

+Configuring Avro at the Debezium Connector involves specifying the converter and schema registry as a part of the connectors configuration.
+To do this, follow the same steps above for MySQL but instead using the _docker-compose-mysql-avro-connector.yaml_ and _register-mysql-avro.json_ configuration files.
+The Compose file configures the Connect service to use the default (de-)serializers for the Connect instance and starts one additional service, the Confluent schema registry.
+The connector configuration file configures the connector but explicitly sets the (de-)serializers for the connector to use Avro and specifies the location of the schema registry.

 You can access the first version of the schema for `customers` values like so: